• Skip to primary navigation

 • Lay on a paper towel to absorb the oil and serve still warm

-• Serve the pizza and the panzerotti while still warm
+• Serve the panzerotti while still warm

 Video